Roxalis/roxalis.github.io/_posts/2020-05-05-down-by-the-stream.md

 “There’re reasons.”
 After a moment of silence Faith said, “We’re from LA.
 I love LA.”
 “It depends where ya’r in LA, does’n it?
 I mean, who’d want to live in Skid Row.
 If I’d the choice, I would live somewhere else.
 All the lousy fucking hobos.
 Somebody should get rid’of’em.”
 “That’s cruel,” Faith said and turned around and put her feet back onto the dashboard.
 Through the rear mirror Gary had watched Leonard talk.
-He felt disgusted by the man in the back.
+He felt disgusted by the man.
 For the next two hours they remained silent.
 Gary and Faith wished to take Leonard to Sacramento as soon as possible.
 “What do you do for a living?”, Gary asked.
 “How old is your child,” Leonard said.
 “Nearly eight months,” Faith responded with aversion.